dmaxwell351/plex-trakt-syncer/README.rst

                             trakt.tv username
       -p PASSWORD, --password=PASSWORD
                             trakt.tv password
-      --no-movies           Do not sync watched movies.
-      --no-shows            Do not sync watched shows.
       -k API-KEY, --key=API-KEY
                             trakt.tv API key
-      -r, --rate            Submit plex movie ratings to trakt.
-      -a, --all             Adds unwatched movies and show episodes to trakt library.
-      --max-hate=1-10       Maxmimum plex rating for flagging a movie with "hate" (In combination with -r option, defaults to 3).
-      --min-love=1-10       Minimum plex rating for flagging a movie with "love" (In combination with -r option, defaults to 8).
       -v, --verbose         Print more verbose debugging informations.

-     ** Rating **           The plex rating allows to give up to 5 stars for a movie, but you can also give half stars, so there are 10 steps for the rating.
-    The configurable --min-hate and --max-love options take a value between 1 and
-    10. Movies which are not yet rated in plex are not flagged at all.

 .. %usage-end%